-A Phase 1A Cultural resource investigation has been completed for the project and coordinated with DNREC - Division of Historical and Cultural Affairs and Maryland Historical Trust under Section 106 of the National Historic Preservation Ac (NHPA) to insure that the project will have no adverse effect upon cultural resources in the area.
-Further coordination under Section 106 of the NHPA will be completed with these two State agencies on this project prior to the commencement of construction.
+A Phase 1A Cultural resource investigation has been completed for the project and coordinated with DNREC - Division of Historical and Cultural Affairs and Maryland Historical Trust under Section 106 of the National Historic Preservation Act (NHPA) to insure that the project will have no adverse effect upon cultural resources in the area.
+A no adverse effect concurrence has been received by both State historic agencies.